Trip Grade: Fitness level and Health

 A typical day on Everest Base Camp Trek

 Our porters will carry the luggage for you.
-But we recommend you to carry your valuables and important documents in your separate backpack by yourself.
+But we recommend you carry your valuables and important documents in your separate backpack by yourself.

 The day will always start with an early morning breakfast.
-After that, we will pack all our bags and set out on a day trek at around 7 am to 8 am, which depends upon the trek's nature and duration.
+After that, we will pack all our bags and set out on a day trek from around 7 am to 8 am, which depends upon the trek's nature and duration.
 Then after hiking for three to four hours or more, we will take a break to have lunch, rest for about an hour, and carry on the trek.

 Dinner will be served between 6 pm to 7 pm.
 After dinner, you can relax and enjoy yourself by having friendly conversations with your teammates.
 Then your trekking guide/team leader will give a briefing about the next day's plan.
 After that, you can go to bed or play some board games or watch whatever is available.